Destaq/language-learning-dashboard/README.md

 You can also use the `Log Data from File` shortcut to save yourself from manually inputting logs.

-Example file (note that it has tao be named `track - track.csv`, modify source code to change).
+Example file (note that it has to be named `track - track.csv`, modify source code to change).

 Also note the format on the first line of the file.
 Dates must be in one of the following formats:
 - `YYYY-MM-DD`